Healing Strategies:

 a co-factor.
 For example, iodine has been found to work best when selenium,

 magnesium and vitamin C are also taken.
-Vitamin D works with Vitamin A. CoQ10
+Vitamin D works with Vitamin A.

-and adequate digestive enzymes.
+mineral intake and adequate digestive enzymes.

 Supplement Quality/ Supplement Sensitivities

-integrative practitioners prefer vegi caps over beef gelatin caps.
+prefer vegi caps over beef gelatin caps.

 • Additives.
 Beware of supplements containing additives such as propylene

-glycol or polysorbate 60 or80.
+glycol or polysorbate 60 or 80.
 Preservatives are often added to extend the

 shelf life in the warehouse.